59de44955ebd/Notepatch/README.md

 *Some dialogs in dark mode (Windows 11)*
 ![Some dialogs in dark mode](screenshots/notepatch-dark-dialogs.png)

 ## Optional: Replacing Notepad

 If you like, you can replace Notepad with Notepatch by running provided batch script "Notepad-Replace.cmd" as administrator from the same folder as Notepatch.exe.
 If you move this folder afterwards, you have to run the script again.
 Running "Notepad-Restore.cmd", again as administrator, will restore original Notepad.

 Of course "Notepad-Replace.cmd" doesn't touch the file notepad.exe in the system directory at all, but instead only adds stuff to the system registry (HKLM) that activates "hijacking" (Image File Execution Options) for notepad.exe, so any attempt to execute "notepad.exe" is redirected to "Notepatch.exe".
 "Notepad-Restore.cmd" will remove this redirection again.

 Check the batch script's code and decide yourself if you want to do this.

+## Supported Windows versions

+Notepatch runs in Windows 7 and later, but dark mode is only available in Windows 10 and 11.

 ## Code

 To compile the application you need Visual Studio 2017 or later, there are no other dependancies.

 Since the code was originally written in plain C and only at the end turned into C++, it's still mostly C and e.g. uses malloc/free instead of the C++ equivalents, I guess this should eventually be refactored.